manav652/Experiment--2/README.md

 I created Experiment–2 consisting of three sub-experiments.
 A main page is used to navigate between all sub-experiments.
 Each task is placed in a separate folder and uses individual HTML, CSS, and JavaScript files.

-For 2.1 Word Counter, JavaScript is used to count words dynamically as the user types and restrict the input to 150 words.
+For 2.1 Character Counter, JavaScript is used to count words dynamically as the user types and restrict the input to 150 words.

 For 2.2 Product Filter, a dropdown menu is used to filter products based on category.
 JavaScript is used to show or hide product cards according to the selected option.